kostaskougios/functions-remote-examples/README.md

 # functions-remote

-See "Integrations" below for a list of integrations (http4s, sockets and fibers, kafka etc).
+See "Integrations" below for a list of integrations (http4s, helidon http with fibers, sockets and fibers, kafka etc).

 Note: Only for scala3.
 Currently, circe-json and avro4s serializations are supported.